ishiikurisu/agendabot/docs/README.md

 - `'date'` must return a string in YYYYMMDD format asking for which day to book.
 - `'hour'` must return a list of two integers specifying from which hour to which hour (in 24h format) the user wants to book.
 - `'description'` must return an Unicode string describing what is being booked in that day.

+If this moment dictionary does not have these keys, the method will raise a `ValueError`.

 If an event is happenning in that moment, the method will raise a `RuntimeError`.
 Otherwise, nothing happens and the event is marked on the calendar.